My Perimenopause Journey Part II

 Rebuilding Myself, One Day at a Time

 I was lucky enough to be in a position to pause my career and focus on healing.
-I started cycling more, lifting weights, and prioritising my mental health.
+I started cycling more and prioritising my mental health.
 My husband introduced me to creatine, which has helped boost my energy and mood.
-Slowly, I tapered off my antidepressants, regaining my ability to feel emotions fully.
+Over the course of two months, I decided to taper off my antidepressants.
+Slowly I began to regain my ability to feel emotions fully.
 It was like coming back to life.
+It was nice to be able to feel things again, my husband remarked that he hadn’t heard me laugh for such a long time until now.
+I began cycling 4-5 times a week.
+Just being outside in nature and exercising was the therapy I needed.
+I don’t take it lightly that I was lucky enough to be able to do that.

 Leave a Reply